 After that, consider student loans, car payments, and your mortgage, though be aware of penalties for paying early.

 Setting up or adding to your savings can help improve your long-term financial stability and success.
-Whether your goal is to save for your retirement, contribute to an RESP for your kids, or set up an emergency fund, a financial windfall can go a long way toward reaching that finish line.
+Whether your goal is to save for your retirement, contribute to an RESP for your kids, or set up an emergency fund, a financial windfall can go a long way toward helping you reach that finish line.

-If you are contributing to an RRSP or TFSA with a financial windfall, be mindful of your annual contribution limits, which are based on your income.
-Over contributing can lead to tax penalties.
+If you plan to add your windfall to an RRSP or TFSA, be aware of your annual contribution limits.
+Over-contributing can lead to tax penalties.

-As debt professionals in the GTA, we’re often asked what will happen if you file for bankruptcy only to win the lottery.
-While winning the lottery is not that likely, the same concerns can apply to an inheritance, a tax refund, or money withdrawn from an RRSP.
+As debt professionals in the GTA, we’re often asked what will happen if you file for bankruptcy and then win the lottery.
+While winning the lottery is highly unlikely, the money you receive will have to be turned over to your trustee for the general benefit of your unsecured creditors.
+This is also true of other windfalls such as inheritance or lawsuit settlements.

-In a consumer proposal, you agree to a set monthly payment over a period of up to five years, and this payment is distributed to your creditors.
-It’s an effective way to erase your debts in Canada that works well for those who are earning a steady income but can’t keep up with their debt.
+In a consumer proposal, you repay your creditors a portion of your debts over five years with equal monthly payments.
+It’s an effective way to erase your debts in Canada if you earn a steady income but can’t keep up with your debt payments.

-When you receive a financial windfall during a consumer proposal, you do not owe any of that money to your creditors.
-If you so choose, you can pay the balance owing on your consumer proposal.
-Paying it off sooner will mean your credit history will clear the consumer proposal sooner, making it easier for you to qualify for new credit and loans in the future.
+When you receive a sudden influx of cash during a consumer proposal, you do not owe any of that money to your creditors.
+However, you can use the windfall proceeds to pay off your remaining balance.
+By settling your consumer proposal early, it’ll clear from your credit report sooner, making it easier for you to qualify for loans in the future.

 The difference between taxable and non-taxable windfalls in Canada depends on the source of the money.
 According to Canada’s Income Tax Act, income is taxable if it comes from: